 Avera Addiction Care Center

 Avera Behavioral Health Services has been a leader in outpatient and intensive outpatient services for addiction care for many years.
-The Avera Addiction Care Center will create an environment to provide world class residential care for patients affected by addiction to alcohol and other drugs.
+The Avera Addiction Care Center provides world class residential care for patients affected by addiction to alcohol and other drugs.

 The need for addiction care continues to grow, as an estimated 10 to 15 percent of people in the general population deal with chemical dependency.
 To offset expenses for this community need, the Avera McKennan Foundation continues to raise dollars and support as an extension of the Avera mission.